ZdravkoHvarlingov/network-programming-homework-2018-2019/README.md

+# Chat application details
+In the chat implementation every user is asked for a valid username.
+The default message is a text message.
+If you want to send other files, just type SND filePath, where filePath is the path to the file.
+You can send all type of files, but there is a size limit of 45KB.
+All chat participants will receive the sent file which will be downloaded in .\\Downloads\\\<username\>, where username is the chat username of the receiver.

 # Chat Application using multicasting
 You need to implement a multicast chat application in which each participant can send and receive chat messages from all other participants.
 Before sending message the participant